MapColonies/automation-discrete-kit/README.md

 # automation-discrete-kit
-This package provide multiple utilities for discrete manipulations and validation tools
+This package provides multiple utilities for discrete manipulations and validation tools